 No doubt about it: The ability to flex and meet the demands of the market speaks to marketers’ ingenuity.
 But the result of that can come with its own set of problems including inefficient processes and disconnected marketing functions.
 Multi-channel marketing campaigns and other “all hands on deck” efforts require smooth orchestration between many specialties.
 If your marketing team doesn’t have a unified, holistic vision of what you are trying to achieve—and the infrastructure and processes to support that vision—your multi-channel campaign may be more splintered than seamless.

-Efficient brand and marketing operations are the key to effective and impactful marketing initiatives
+Efficient marketing and brand operations are the key to effective and impactful marketing initiatives

-Whether you’re developing a high-level brand strategy or executing individual campaigns, well-honed brand and marketing operations are the key to your marketing team’s success.
-We view brand and marketing operations through the lens of four critical pillars:
+Whether you’re developing a high-level brand strategy or executing individual campaigns, well-honed marketing and brand operations are the key to your marketing team’s success.
+We view marketing and brand operations through the lens of four critical pillars:

 - people (roles and responsibilities, including internal teams and external partners)